Types of Degrees Robotics Engineering Majors Are Getting

 |Architectural and Engineering Managers||5.5%||$140,760|

-Robotics engineering majors often go into careers where salaries can range from $99,000 to $149,000.
+Average salaries range from $99,410 to $148,970 (25th to 75th percentile) for careers related to robotics engineering.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Robotics Engineering Major Jobs
+Amount of Education Required for Careers Related to Robotics Engineering

-Some careers associated with robotics engineering may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with robotics engineering require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Some College Courses||2.1%|